-1.5.1.1 Types of Personal Computer
+1.7 Types of Personal Computer

+Personal computer is also called microcomputer.
+It is designed to the used by one person at a time.
+It consists of a processer, memory and one or more input, input and storage devices.
 Personal computers are available in different s size and shapes.
 It also often contains a communication device.